Gehstock/Mist_FPGA/Console_MiST/Emerson Arcadia 2001_MiST/Readme.md

-# Emerson Arcadia 2001 game console
+# Emerson Arcadia 2001 game console  by Grabulosaure

 ## General description
 This core implements a game console with Signetics 2650 CPU and 2637 Video controller.